MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/monaco/monaco-kusto.md

 ## Add your database schema to the editor

 The *monaco-kusto* package provides a way to add your database schema to the editor.
-This enables the editor to provide auto-complete suggestions and other features.
+The schema enables the editor to provide auto-complete suggestions and other features.

 Use the following structure to define the schema: